How to coat your screen with Photo Emulsion

 Diazo Photo Emulsion is liquid that has very tiny solid particles in it.
 It becomes sensitive to light when the diazo sensitizer is added to it.

 During drying the liquid evaporates out leaving a solid coating.
-This will then form your stencil once exposed.
+Once exposed this coating will create a solid barrier in some areas and wash away in others creating your image.

 Getting a nice smooth even coat of photo emulsion on your screen is essential for getting a good exposure and durable stencil.